vechain/connex/doc/api.md

 #### Contract Event

-With the ABI of contract,we can create an `Thor.Event` object that will be able to filter contracts events with arguments or pack the arguments to criteria for assemble combined filters.
+Given the ABI of a contract,we can create a `Thor.Event` object that will be able to filter contracts events with arguments or pack the arguments to criteria for assembling combined filters.

 **Parameters**